 Tax Payable By

-For both the enhanced Ontario NHR and the enhanced Ontario NRRPR, tax would need to become payable no later than December 31, 2032.
+For both the enhanced Ontario NHR and the enhanced Ontario NRRPR, tax needs to become payable no later than December 31, 2032.

 Assignment Sales

-If, under an assignment sale, a person (the assignee) assumes the rights and obligations of another person that is a purchaser of a new home (the assignor) under an agreement of purchase and sale with a builder, an enhanced Ontario NHR or NRRPR would only be available if:
+If, under an assignment sale, a person (the assignee) assumes the rights and obligations of another person that is a purchaser of a new home (the assignor) under an agreement of purchase and sale with a builder, an enhanced Ontario NHR or NRRPR is only available if:

 • Both the original agreement of purchase and sale and the assignment agreement were entered into on or after April 1, 2026 and on or before March 31, 2027; and